155shubham/talentmanagementapp/README.md

   Download the Code or clone the code

 ### Start Server
   Go to the server folder and open the command prompt.

+  Enter the command **npm install nodemon express mongoose cors** to install the nodemon dependency.

   Enter the command **npm start**

-  Open http://localhost:3000 to view it in your browser.
+  Open http://localhost:5000/api/projects to check projects your browser.

 ### Start Client

-  Go to client folder and open the command prompt and enter the command **npm start**
+  Go to client folder and open the command prompt.

+  Enter the command **npm install** to install the dependencies.

+  Enter the command **npm start**

-  Open http://localhost:5000/api/projects to view it in your browser.
+  Open http://localhost:3000/api/projects to view it in your browser.

 ### Following are credentials for the tool:
   **Username**: sb